wernerbullfrog/js-fundamentals-P1/README.md

 ##### TIP!

 Once you start typing the folder name, you can hit `[tab]` to autocomplete the name.
-If there is more than one, it will present you with selectabel options.
+If there is more than one, it will present you with selectable options.